 Operator-attended noise surveys were conducted to characterise and quantify the noise emissions from the Project Site.
-In accordance with the NMP, operator attended noise monitoring was undertaken at two locations, Location F and Location G and unattended noise monitoring undertaken at Location G (refer to Figure 1).
+In accordance with the NMP, operator attended noise monitoring was undertaken at two locations, Location F and Location G and unattended noise monitoring undertaken at Location G. A supplementary measurement was undertaken close to KEQ in order to predict likely noise levels at receivers A and B (refer to Figure 1).